 Number of participants: Max 20

-You will get behind the scenes at the world renowned Shamwari - a 25,000 ha Big Five game reserve
+You will get behind the scenes at the world renowned Shamwari Private Game Reserve

-Shamwari has a great partnership with Born Free Foundation – and you will get to visit the sanctuary
+Shamwari has a close partnership with Born Free Foundation – and you will get to visit the sanctuary

 Shamwari’s amazing programme will teach you lots about the eco-system and the animals